I use Makefiles a lot for development. Makefiles have been around for a long

 make: *** No rule to make target 'helloworld', needed by 'test'.
 Stop.

 What's going on here?
-Well we put in our Makefile
+Well we put in our Makefile that the test target

-, so it gives up.
+haven't told make how to build helloworld, so it gives up.

 This is how test-driven development works.
 You write the test first and then